happychriss/DocumentBox-Server/README.md

 rake assets:precompile
 ```

-Configure Backup on Amazon S3
+Backup and Encryption on Amazon S3
 =============================

 DocumentBox is configured to use Amazon S3 Service for the backup of